 Second, your massive audience deserves reliable service.
 That crowd can bring in very high revenue, so do everything you can to ensure a smooth experience.

 Load Testing with BlazeMeter

 Use SaaS-based BlazeMeter to easily scale and run your load tests.
-Just upload your JMeter file, configure and run.
-Then, view real-time results in insightful graphs that can store data over time.
-BlazeMeter integrates with CI tools like Jenkins, TeamCity and Bamboo.
+Just upload your test file, optionally configure it to your liking, then run it.
+You’ll see real-time results while it runs, displayed via insightful graphs.
+You can record data for multiple test runs over time so that you can identify and analyze various trends.
+BlazeMeter even integrates with CI tools like Jenkins, TeamCity and Bamboo.